-7. Cocoe Beach – Expect beautiful clear water and white sandy beaches
+7. Kokoye Beach – Expect beautiful clear water and white sandy beaches

-One of Haiti’s most beautiful beaches, the distant Cocoe Beach is worth a visit.
+One of Haiti’s most beautiful beaches, the distant Kokoye Beach is worth a visit.
 It is near Petit Goab, a small commune in the west of the country.
-Visitors can only reach Cocoe Beach by taking a boat tour organized from the town or hiking on their own.
+Visitors can only reach Kokoye Beach by taking a boat tour organized from the town or hiking on their own.

 8. Citadel – One of the most popular tourist destinations to explore

 Citadelle (full name: Citadelle Laferriere) is one of the most important places in Haiti’s history.
 Henri Christophe of the Haitian Revolution, along with thousands of newly liberated Haitians, built this fortress on the North Coast in 1805 as part of a defense strategy against a potential invasion of France.